Wednesday October 31, 2007. Today we travel back to explore xciting Activities” tour.

 I knew that my husband during his college days, on the first half of Eighties were “teargased” many times attending political demonstration against the administration of Marcos.
 A diehard “Corysta” during the snap election of 1986.
 He was even quick in depending Kris Aquino during the “Joey Marquez” brouhaha (LOL).
 But in all fairness to my hubby he was the one who organized this tour.
 Though it may be different from his view, he respects anyone’s opinion, even my Mom’s political color.

-Almost a kilometer from the Marcos house, you’ll found this old
+Almost a kilometer from the Marcos house, you’ll found this old maybe she can’t and would not believe my hubby’s story.

 It was funny since two people were looking at the same thing and seeing differently.
 My Mom was telling my kids that these beautiful places were all constructed during the Marcos Administration.
 Hubby was telling kids about the lavish lifestyles of the Marcoses and the obvious disregards for public funds.
 With my Mom’s voice not to be outdrawn from the back of the van, she said that the excellent cemented road we were driving at was all of Marcos projects.